 Nursing is projected to be one of the fastest-growing career fields in the next 10 years.
 Let our one-year Licensed Practical Nurse (LPN) program help you start a bright future.

 Nursing is the largest health care profession in the United States.
-The Bureau of Labor and Statistics indicates that employment among registered nurses will grow by 16 percent through 2024.
-More than 400,000 registered nurse jobs will open up over the next seven years due to increased health care demands of an aging population and decreased supply caused by impending retirements and current nurses.
-Employment opportunities for licensed practical nurses are also projected to grow, with a projected increase of 16 percent by 2024.
+The Bureau of Labor and Statistics indicates that employment among registered nurses will grow by 6% through 2023 to 2033.
+About 194,500 openings for registered nurses are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Employment opportunities for licensed practical nurses are also projected to grow, with a projected increase of 3% each year through 2033.

 Kirkwood offers more than $3 million in scholarships for students each year, and there are 35 for students enrolled in nursing programs.
 Nursing students may also qualify for the tuition-free Last Dollar Scholarship and/or the Kibbie Grant.